 Modesty seems to be a hot topic in parenting circles these days, and the conversation typically focuses on girls.
-While I believe that both boys and girls should be taught about modesty, the way we teach our daughters can lead to body shaming.
+While both boys and girls should be taught about modesty, the way we teach our daughters can lead to body shaming.
 This is definitely something I would like to try to avoid.

 Teach Your Daughter Modesty Without Body Shaming